 We spent about an hour and a half at Stonehenge and then drove back towards the Pewsey Vale to the villages of Bottlesford and Woodborough.
 These two small villages provide a great place to stop for lunch as, depending on the day of the week and how you feel, you can eat either at the thatched delight that is The Seven Stars Inn in Bottlesford or at Woodborough Garden Centre’s bright and airy café.

-So after a leisurely lunch (and perhaps a bit of shopping), it was back into the car to continue our journey northwards to Avebury (plenty of parking, but it does get full at certain times of the year and at weekends).
+So after a leisurely lunch (and of course a bit of shopping!), it was back into the car to continue our journey northwards to Avebury (plenty of parking, but it does get full at certain times of the year and at weekends).

-I think you have to visit Stonehenge at least once in your lifetime, but Avebury for me is just that bit more real – you can touch the stones and walk around them and so it perhaps is more true to how people would have interacted with the stones when they were first moved there.
+I think you have to visit Stonehenge at least once in your lifetime, but Avebury is just that bit more of a visitor experience – you can touch the stones and walk around them and so it perhaps is more true to how people would have interacted with the stones when they were first moved there.
 Guided tours are available and Avebury Manor is well worth visiting, but if you do both of these, you probably won’t have time for some of the other treats.